Skip to main content

 The Chartreuse

-A viticultural Chartreuse of rare beauty
+A Vineyard Chartreuse of Rare Beauty:

 The People

-Various families have succeeded each other at the helm of the property until today, including the family of architect Roger Henry Expert, who enjoyed staying there.
-Grand Prix de Rome in 1912, among his major achievements, we can mention the renovations of the Normandie Ocean Liner (1932-1935), the Trocadéro Fountains in Paris (1936-1937), and five villas in Arcachon and Pyla (1924 and 1927).
+Various families have managed the Château de Cérons property over the years, including the renowned architect Roger Henry Expert, who frequently stayed here.
+A Grand Prix de Rome winner in 1912, his major works include the fittings of the Normandie ocean liner (1932-1935), the Trocadéro fountains in Paris (1936-1937), and several villas in Arcachon and Pyla (1924 and 1927).
+Roger Expert oversaw the restoration of the Château and passed away in Cérons on April 13, 1955.

 Discover the Vineyards of Château de Cérons